The Poisoned Generation

 Black people generally were much more likely than white counterparts to be “Katrinaed,” and only around 44 percent of them returned within a year.
 The black Katrina diaspora mostly bounced around cities in the South—Houston, Baton Rouge, Dallas, Birmingham, and Atlanta—and among them were most of the residents of HANO and the plaintiffs in the Billieson lawsuit, many of whom had never before left the city.

 Billieson found herself in plenty of different cities across Texas and Louisiana, and other plaintiffs wound up in places like Nashville, Tennessee, or as far off as Chicago.
-By the time the city began a rebuild in earnest after the flood, HANO residents had been displaced to 36 states, and many were simply unreachable.
+By the time the city began to rebuild in earnest after the flood, HANO residents had been displaced to 36 states, and many were simply unreachable.
 Seventy-five thousand black people never returned to the city, and its strong majority of black residents has declined since.

 The HANO residents who did want to return found a city that seemed intent on moving on without them.
 With most of their residents displaced to other cities, and with hundreds of units that had been destroyed or damaged beyond repair, the city council voted in 2007 to demolish many of the HANO projects and rebuild them with a mixed-income housing system supplemented with a Section 8 private-voucher system.
 The stated purpose of the plan was to help fix the worst problems with racial segregation and lead-paint issues in the units.